omoindrot/omoindrot.github.io/_posts/2018-03-19-triplet-loss.md

 **Online triplet mining**

-Online triplet mining was introduced in *Facenet* and has been well described by Brandom Amos in his blog post [*OpenFace 0.2.0: Higher accuracy and halved execution time*][openface-blog].
+Online triplet mining was introduced in *Facenet* and has been well described by Brandon Amos in his blog post [*OpenFace 0.2.0: Higher accuracy and halved execution time*][openface-blog].

 The idea here is to compute useful triplets on the fly, for each batch of inputs.
 Given a batch of $B$ examples (for instance $B$ images of faces), we compute the $B$ embeddings and we then can find a maximum of $B^3$ triplets.